crossplane/crossplane/design/design-doc-composition-functions.md

   // meta.tag of the corresponding RunFunctionRequest.
   string tag = 1;

   // Time-to-live of this response.
-Idempotent Functions with no side-effects
+Deterministic Functions with no side-effects
   // (e.g. simple templating Functions) may specify a TTL.
 Crossplane may choose
   // to cache responses until the TTL expires. optional google.protobuf.Duration ttl = 2;